 The money is not in telling the audience what one believes the truth is.
 It is in assisting people in fulfilling their inner desire to find out what the truth is for them.

 Strictly speaking, not everyone who spends endless hours chatting about nothing on Facebook cares about finding the truth.
-But we have civilization because among us are enough people with the drive to learn and improve life.
+But we have civilization because there are enough people among us with the drive to learn and improve life.
 Disinformation impedes their abilities.
 Without them thriving, the future is hopeless.

 The iPhone moment in media